learn-co-curriculum/java-module-3-project/README.md

 q
 ```

 This last task can be completed at the end of the module.
+There will be no
+project work time for this last task.